Child Birth Injury in Arkansas

 • Cesarean Section Delay

-In truth, there are several reasons why a doctor may perform a C-section.
-For example, the baby could be in the wrong position or fail to descend into the birth canal.
-Another qualifying situation is when the mother has labored without dilation.
+There are several reasons a doctor might decide to perform a C-section.
+The baby might be in the wrong position, fail to descend into the birth canal, or the mother may labor without sufficient dilation.
+These scenarios can make a cesarean delivery the safest option.

 • Bell’s Palsy

 Bell’s Palsy occurs when facial swelling or other damage causes weak facial muscles.
 The drooping on the left side can cause medical staff to assume they had a stroke.
-While it can happen with women that are not pregnant, it is much more common in those giving birth.
+While it can happen with women who are not pregnant, it is much more common in those giving birth.

 Research shows this condition is more likely to happen during the third trimester.
 Moreover, the improper use of forceps on the baby can be the cause.
 While it is not permanent in most cases, there are cases where there is no cure.